aaqibtariq/BI-Walmart-Data-Analysis-Project/README.md

 # BI-Walmart-Data-Analysis-Project

+# Objective

-Objective: Analyze Walmart’s sales performance.
+Analyze Walmart’s sales performance.

+# Abstract
-Abstract: Build a scalable, clean, and automated data pipeline that ingests raw Walmart data, models it into dimensions/fact tables, and visualizes it in Tableau dashboards.
+Build a scalable, clean, and automated data pipeline that ingests raw Walmart data, models it into dimensions/fact tables, and visualizes it in Tableau dashboards.